 Please note: We are not able to put animals on hold once you have noticed one on our web site that you may want to adopt.
 When you are interested in a particular animal that you see on our web site (especially popular breeds), you should arrive at the Humane Society early on the day that you plan to visit.
 Applications to adopt are taken on a first come, first served basis.
 Also, expect the adoption process to take approximately two hours, so please allow yourself ample time when you visit the Humane Society.

 Of course!
 Our Adoption Counsellors will bring the animal into a room or yard where you can get to know them.

 There are no time limits on animals in adoption.
 They will remain available for adoption until they find a home barring a serious medical or behavioural issue arising.

-Owning an animal is an ongoing financial responsibility.
-You must expect to pay some cost for the care of your pet.
+Owning an animal is an ongoing financial responsibility and you must expect to pay some cost for the care of your pet.
 Adopting an animal from the Humane Society is a great value given the comprehensiveness of the adoption package.
-If you cannot afford to adopt from the Humane Society, you may wish to consider whether or not you can afford the first year costs of a pet.
+We do run adoption promotions that offer discounted adoption fees, but if you cannot afford to adopt from the Humane Society, you may wish to consider whether or not you can afford the costs of a owning a pet.